qulishen/qulishen.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am currently pursuing a Master's degree in [Jufeng Yang's Computer Vision Lab](https://cv.nankai.edu.cn/) at [Nankai University](https://www.nankai.edu.cn/), having completed my undergraduate studies in the Software Engineering Department at the same institution.
+I am currently pursuing a Master's degree in the Computer Vision Lab led by [Prof. Jufeng Yang](https://cv.nankai.edu.cn/) at [Nankai University](https://www.nankai.edu.cn/), where I also completed my undergraduate studies in the [Department of Software Engineering](https://cs.nankai.edu.cn/).

-My research interest includes image restoration, including flicker removal, and flare removal.
+My research interests focus on image restoration, with particular attention to flicker removal, lens flare removal and deblurring.

 # 🔥 News
 - *2025.04*: &nbsp;🎉🎉 1 paper is accepted to CVPR 2025 highlight.